-Ordinarily, OIGs and Agency officials review and collaborate on recommendations to come to a management decision (MD).
+Ordinarily, OIGs and Agency officials review and collaborate on recommendations to come to a management decision.
 This is either done through the agency's official comments to the report or during recommendation follow-up.
-During the MD process it is critical that all parties are clear and agree upon the agency's planned corrective action (PCA).
-This is the time to ensure that the PCA meets the intent of the recommendation and the selected National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53 controls (or other applicable criteria).
-A healthy back and forth conversation to come to an agreed upon PCA will ensure that the implemented corrective action (ICA) also align.
-Occasionally PCAs may change due to recency and relevancy (time to fix, resources, change in technology, etc.) and in these cases it's recommended that agency officials renegotiate the new PCAs with OIG officials to develop an updated, agreed upon MD.
+During the management decision process it is critical that all parties are clear and agree upon the agency's planned corrective action.
+This is the time to ensure that the planned corrective action meets the intent of the recommendation and the selected NIST Special Publication (SP) 800-53 controls (or other applicable criteria).
+A healthy back and forth conversation to come to an agreed upon planned corrective action will ensure that the implemented corrective action also align.
+Occasionally planned corrective actions may change due to recency and relevancy (time to fix, resources, change in technology, etc.) and in these cases it's recommended that agency officials renegotiate the new planned corrective actions with OIG officials to develop an updated, agreed upon management decision.